romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 ember g route dashboard
 {% endhighlight %}

-We'll customize the template with a secret information and add a link to logout.
+Customize the template with a secret information and add a link to logout:

 {% highlight html %}
 {% raw %}